inbzar/docs/apps/docs/content/modules/multiwarehouse/backend/create-inventory-service.md

 ---
-description: 'Learn how to create an inventory service, which you can use in a custom inventory module in the Medusa backend.'
+description: 'Learn how to create an inventory service, which you can use in a custom inventory module in the InBzar backend.'
 addHowToData: true
 ---

 # How to Create an Inventory Service

-In this document, you’ll learn how to create an inventory service, which you can use in a custom inventory module in the Medusa backend.
+In this document, you’ll learn how to create an inventory service, which you can use in a custom inventory module in the InBzar backend.

 ## Overview

-An inventory module is used in a commerce application, such as the Medusa backend, to handle functionalities related to stock-kept items.
+An inventory module is used in a commerce application, such as the InBzar backend, to handle functionalities related to stock-kept items.
 This includes managing those items, their locations, and their allocations in orders.

-While Medusa provides [an inventory module](../inventory-module.md) that you can use in your Medusa backend, you can also create a custom module to handle these functionalities.
+While InBzar provides [an inventory module](../inventory-module.md) that you can use in your InBzar backend, you can also create a custom module to handle these functionalities.

 The module is expected to, at the very least, export the inventory service.
 If necessary, you can include entities, migrations, and other resources as part of the export.